 The Death Tax That Refuses to Die

-The argument becomes even harder to understand when viewed through the lens of family life.
+After decades of paying income tax, National Insurance, council tax, VAT, stamp duty and countless other charges, families find the state wants even more when we die.
 Parents work, save and make sacrifices precisely because they hope to leave something behind for their children.
-Scripture presents inheritance as a blessing, not a revenue stream.
+Scripture presents inheritance as a blessing for families, not a revenue stream for the state:

 Return to the UK’s Christian Constitution →